candoizo/aavegotchi-node-lib/README.md

 Functions were 1 = 1 sourced from `web3/graphQueries.tsx` in `bonding-curve`.

 # Installation

+**important:** While this package is hosted privately, in some cases (like new projects) it can be unusually difficult to install directly due to conflicts with the registry.
+We need to migrate to registry.npmjs.org for public consumption.

 note: replace instances of `@aavegotchi/lib` with `@candoizo/aavegotchi-lib-node` until on main npm registry.